• Skip to primary navigation

 Instructions

-• Add some coconut milk to each portion to loosen the tapioca and stir to combine.
+• Add coconut milk to the cooked tapioca and mix well.
+Set aside.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!